thegrindnet/se_project_spots/README.md

 #### App interactive funcionality

-Javascript is added to implement interactive functionality for editing the user profile, adding a new post, deleting a post, liking a post and previewing image cards.
+Javascript is added to implement interactive functionality for editing the user profile, adding a new post, deleting a post, liking a post, previewing image cards, form validation and UX Improvements.

 **Video Description**